Crop2ML-Catalog/STICS_SNOW/README.md

 # STICS_SNOW
-Snow process in STICS model
+The Snow process in STICS model